Chocolate toxicity calculator – quick reference in case of emergency

 Dry cocoa chocolate baking powder | 1 cup | 1769 mg |

-When you look at the above table and see that a single Reese’s Peanut Butter cup has about 32 mg of theobromine, you may think that’s below the threshold, so it’s ok.
+When you look at the above table and see that a single Reese’s Peanut Butter cup has about 32 mg of Theobromine, you may think that’s below the threshold, so it’s OK.

 Also, you know how dogs are.
 They get a taste, and they want more.